AndyW1990/rsi-mfi-notify/README.md

 This repo was built to setup email notifications of significant changes in stocks and funds.
 A simple strategy using the weekly RSI and MFI to indicate whether oversold (RSI & MFI < 50) or overbought (RSI & MFI > 70).

-A cron job is setup on an AWS EC2 instance to run a Docker container every Monday morning.
+A cron job is setup on an AWS EC2 instance to run a Docker container every Sunday evening (before next week open).
 The script loops over markets in a list and sends an email via AWS SES to notify of buying and selling opportunities.

 # Built With